 Joseph Sankoh, Ph.D.

-Associate Professor of Political Science, Director of the African Initiative and Refugee Studies
+Associate Professor of Political Science, Director of the African Initiative and the Program in Diaspora, Immigrant, and Refugee Studies

 - MA, MAIS, Fairleigh Dickson University, 1986